Improving Your Tree's Structural Integrity

 Trees can grow in such a manner that their physical structure may not be able to support the growth, leading to structural failure.
 All trees can fail, given the right circumstances, even those without a structural deficiency.

 Structural failure of a large branch, trunk, or root system can result in significant property damage, personal injury, or fatality.
 It can also cause the decline of a tree’s health over time.
 Cables and bracing rods are simply tools arborists use to add support to a weak structure.

 Why Cabling and Bracing?

 In the case of weak limb structures, cables and bracing rods may be installed to offer some support.
 Properly placed cables between limbs can help redistribute the load of weight, allowing the limbs or trunks to support each other.
 Bracing rods are often used to support splitting limbs by bolting them together.
-Installing rods and/or cables offer additional support but does NOT offer any guarantee they will not fail in the future.
+Though installing rods and/or cables offers additional support, it does NOT offer any guarantee the tree will not fail in the future.
 Remember that ALL trees can fail given the right circumstances, regardless of their size.

 Our consulting arborists are properly trained in this area of expertise and will be happy to inspect your trees.

 Inspect Tree Cabling and Bracing Hardware Annually

 Tree cabling and bracing hardware is subject to the elements as well as the growth of the tree and it should be inspected annually.
 The normal movement and growth of branches or trunks can cause cables and hardware to wear, reducing their load-carrying abilities.
 Annual inspections are particularly important when a cable failure might result in property damage or personal injury.